Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Introduction

 \section{Introduction}

 Sequential decision-making algorithms, like bandit algorithms and active learning, have been used across a number of domains: from ad targeting to clinical trial optimization~\citep{bouneffouf2019survey}.
-Across the public sector, these methods are not yet widely adopted, but could improve the efficiency and quality of government services if deployed with care. \citet{henderson2021} provide a review of this potential.
-Many administrative enforcement agencies in the U.S. face the challenge of allocating scarce resources for auditing regulatory non-compliance.
-But these agencies must also balance additional constraints and objectives simultaneously, in particular maintaining an accurate estimate of population non-compliance to inform policy.

-In this paper, we focus on the potential of unifying audit processes with these multiple objectives under a bandit-like framework.
+In the public sector, these methods are not yet widely adopted, but could improve the efficiency and quality of government services if deployed with care. \citet{henderson2021} provides a review of this potential.
+Many administrative enforcement agencies in the United States (U.S.) face the challenge of allocating scarce resources for auditing regulatory non-compliance.
+But these agencies must also balance additional constraints and objectives simultaneously.
+In particular, they must maintain an accurate estimate of population non-compliance to inform policy-making.
+In this paper, we focus on the potential of unifying audit processes with these multiple objectives under a sequential decision-making framework.
 We call our setting \emph{optimize-and-estimate structured bandits}.
-This framework is useful in practical settings, challenging, and has the potential to unify methods from survey sampling, bandits, and active learning.
-This new setting poses an interesting and novel challenge for the machine learning community and can benefit many public and private sector applications.
-We illustrate this framework with a case study of the Internal Revenue Service (IRS).
+This framework is useful in practical settings, challenging, and has the potential to bring together methods from survey sampling, bandits, and active learning.
+It poses an interesting and novel challenge for the machine learning community and can benefit many public and private sector applications (see more discussion in \ifarxiv Appendix~\ref{app:relevance}). \else Appendix C).\footnote{Appendices can be found at: \url{https://arxiv.org/abs/2204.11910}.} \fi It is critical to many U.S. federal agencies that are bound \emph{by law} to balance enforcement priorities with population estimates of improper payments~\citep{henderson2021,omb2018requirements,omb2021requirements}.